-5. Remove the (3) nuts retaining the mirror to the door.
+5. Remove the 3 nuts retaining the mirror to the door.
 Grasp the mirror and slide it rearward and out to remove from the door.
 Wrap the mirror in bubble wrap or similar material and place it and retaining nuts on a parts cart for reinstallation.

-- 6. Open the hood, disconnect the negative battery cable. - 7.
+- Open the hood, disconnect the negative battery cable. - 7.
 Wrap guard the RH / LH front doors, top of the hood, and the A-pillar. - 8.
-Drill through the "A" pillar (do not force the drill bit through, allow the bit to slowly cut through) from the outside to the inside of the vehicle.
+Drill through the A-pillar (do not force the drill bit through, allow the bit to slowly cut through) from the outside to the inside of the vehicle.
 Once through the first layer of sheet metal, slow down until contact is made with the second layer of metal, continue slowly and at a steady pace.
-Repeat process is full through to the inside of the vehicle. - 9.
+Repeat process on the other side of the vehicle. - 9.
 Install the spot lamp shaft from the outside of the vehicle through the previously drilled hole and into the inside of the vehicle.

-Note: The shaft should move freely through the hole in the "A" pillar while sliding it in and out.
+The shaft should move freely through the hole in the A-pillar while sliding it in and out.
 If the shaft binds at all, remove the shaft.

-- 10. If the test shaft binds use a pencil grinder and begin to remove any burs from both the inside and outside of the "A" pillar.
+- 10. If the test shaft binds use a pencil grinder and begin to remove any burrs from both the inside and outside of the A-pillar.
 Repeat the process until the shaft slides through the hole without binding. - 11.
-Obtain spot lamp bezel drill fixture and ensure there are no metal chips on the exterior of the "A" pillar and ensure the rubber gasket is attached to the fixture and install the shaft on the fixture through the previously drilled "A" pillar hole. - 12.
+Obtain spot lamp bezel drill fixture and make sure there are no metal chips on the exterior of the A-pillar and ensure the rubber gasket is attached to the fixture and install the shaft on the fixture through the previously drilled A-pillar hole. - 12.
 Protect the A-pillar.
-Hold fixture tight to the "A" pillar and drill an 1/8 inch hole through the bushings in the fixture and into the first layer of metal.
+Hold fixture tight to the A-pillar and drill an 1/8 inch hole through the bushings in the fixture and into the first layer of metal.
 Remove fixture.

-13. De-burr the previously drilled holes.
-Use PM-13 on all bare metal.

-14. Gather the RH spot lamp assembly (See build router for correct P/N) and installation kit P/N DG1315301AB.
-The installation kit will include, tube sleeve, exterior bezel w/rubber gasket, interior "A" pillar grommet, tube collar locking ring, (2) screws and wire harness retainer.
+- 13. De-burr the previously drilled holes.
+Use PM-13 on all bare metal. - 14.
+Gather the RH spot lamp assembly (See build router for correct P/N) and installation kit P/N DG1315301AB.
+The installation kit will include, tube sleeve, exterior bezel with rubber gasket, interior A-pillar grommet, tube collar locking ring, 2 screws and wire harness retainer.

 15. Gather the exterior tube sleeve and loosen the Allen set screw on the tube collar locking ring.
-Remove and retain the locking ring and the interior "A" pillar grommet.
+Remove and retain the locking ring and the interior A-pillar grommet.
 Retain all parts.

-16. Retrieve the exterior mounting bezel / tube sleeve and (2) mounting screws from the outside of the vehicle.
-Slide the tube sleeve into the "A" pillar hole and into the inside of the vehicle.

-17. Align the screw holes in the bezel to the corresponding holes in the outside of the "A" pillar, from the kit and install (2) screws to retain the bezel to the pillar as shown.
+- 16. Retrieve the exterior mounting bezel / tube sleeve and 2 mounting screws from the outside of the vehicle.
+Slide the tube sleeve into the A-pillar hole and into the inside of the vehicle. - 17.
+Align the screw holes in the bezel to the corresponding holes in the outside of the A-pillar, from the kit and install 2 screws to retain the bezel to the pillar as shown.

 18. Obtain the RH / LH FA-3007-210 collar depth tool and the collar from the kit.
 Install the collar into the end of the tool as shown from the inside of the vehicle.
 Slide the tool onto the end of tube sleeve with the set screw pointing to the outside of the vehicle.
-Using an Allen wrench, tighten the set screw secure.
+Using an Allen wrench, securely tighten the set screw.
 Remove depth tool.

-19. On the inside of the "A" pillar, locate the single wire connector as shown.
-Remove the "dummy" plug from the connector by depressing the tab on the plug and removing the plug from the connector, discard plug.
+19. On the inside of the A-pillar, locate the single wire connector as shown.
+Remove the dummy plug from the connector by pressing the tab on the plug and removing the plug from the connector, discard plug.